Best Street Legal Enduro Motorcycle We Review 5 Great Choices

 2023 Yamaha TW 200 black

-Japanese manufacturers have dominated all motorcycle market segments for decades, and it is hard to find something that truly sets them apart.
-However, one peculiar yet popular bike that has seen consistently good sales since its introduction in 1987 is the TW 200.
+Japanese manufacturers have indeed dominated all motorcycle market segments for decades, making it hard to find something that truly sets them apart.
+However, one peculiar yet popular bike that has consistently achieved good sales since its introduction in 1987 is the TW 200.

-This relatively inexpensive, reasonably slow, fun-to-ride single-cylinder dual sport bike is versatile and built for abuse.
-It has a low seat for easy hop-on and hop-off access, making it a great learning bike.
+This relatively inexpensive, reasonably slow, fun-to-ride single-cylinder dual sport bike is versatile and built for durability.
+It features a low seat for easy hop-on and hop-off access, making it an excellent choice for beginners.

-Coming in at under $US5000, Yamaha has introduced limited technologies year on year, including electric start and disc brakes but has kept much of it the same, including the fat tires that set it apart from the others, at least visually speaking.
+Priced under $5,000, Yamaha has introduced limited technologies year after year, including electric start and disc brakes, but has kept much of it the same, including the distinctive fat tires that set it apart from others, at least visually speaking.

-There are many excellent top-of-the-range enduro motorcycles built for biting the dust.
-Not all high-performance machines, however, come factory fitted with road-worthy tires, headlamps with both high and low beams, and all the other equipment required to make a bike road legal.
+Many top-of-the-range enduro motorcycles are excellent for off-road adventures.
+But not all high-performance machines come factory-fitted with road-worthy tires, headlamps with both high and low beams, and all the other equipment required to make a bike road legal.

-It’s always best to check with your local authorities before purchasing any motorcycle, or it could cost much more than you initially budgeted.
+It’s always best to check with your local authorities before purchasing any motorcycle, as it could end up costing much more than you initially budgeted if the necessary modifications are needed to make it road legal.

 MW/AH